mohit1997/PAF/README.md

-# Learnable Activation Function
-### A new paradigm for understanding Neural Networks
+# Effectiveness of Neural Networks with polynomialactivations

-We propose "Self-Learnable Activation Functions'' (SLAF), which are learned during training and are capable of approximating most of the existing activation functions.
-SLAF is given as a weighted sum of pre-defined basis elements which can serve for a good approximation of the optimal activation function.
+We propose "Polynomial Activation Functions'' (PAF), which are learned during training and are capable of approximating most of the existing activation functions.
+PAF is given as a weighted sum of 'normalized monomials' which serve for a good approximation of the optimal activation function.

 ### Arxiv: [https://arxiv.org/abs/1906.09529](https://arxiv.org/abs/1906.09529)